SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-08-scotus-atrocities-2022.md

 ## A general sense of foreboding

 <img src="{{ site.baseurl }}/images/2022-07-08-scotus-atrocities-2022-wapo-1.jpg" width="400" height="205" alt="Ignatius @ WaPo: A general sense of foreboding in the US" title="Ignatius @ WaPo: A general sense of foreboding in the US" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-David Ignatius writes at the _WaPo_ on the genereal sense of foreboding many Americans now have <sup id="fn1a">[[1]](#fn1)</sup>:
+David Ignatius writes at the _WaPo_ on the general sense of foreboding many Americans now have <sup id="fn1a">[[1]](#fn1)</sup>:

 > What does our national portrait look like on this Independence Day?
 Many of us see an